 Null and Void Status

-If you have not renewed your license or registration for over two years, it is now considered “null and void.”
+If you have missed more than one renewal deadline for your cosmetology board license, it is now considered “null and void.”

-A null and void license cannot be reinstated unless the applicant demonstrates that he or she failed to renew the license due to an illness or economic hardship.
+A null and void license or registration cannot be reinstated unless the applicant demonstrates that he or she failed to renew the license due to an illness or economic hardship.
 If that does not apply to you, you will need to apply for a new license number.

-Need an online 4-hour HIV/AIDS course to your license reinstated?
+Need an online 4-hour HIV/AIDS course for a null and void application?
 Click here to complete the 4-hour HIV/AIDS course.

 Ready to Renew Your Florida Cosmetology License or Specialist Registration?
 Get Started With Step 1

-If you are ready to complete the 10-Hour continuing education course and start to renew your Florida cosmetology license for 2020 or 2021, the first thing you need to do is register and purchase the below course.
+If you are ready to complete the 10-Hour continuing education course and start to renew your Florida cosmetology license for 2020 or 2021, the first thing you need to do is purchase the below course.
 Again, this course is for cosmetologists, nail, facial, and full specialists.

 You can easily complete the course at any time.
 After you finish your exam we will quickly report your hours to the DBPR/Cosmetology Board.
-You will be able to quickly renew your license, and then get back to enjoying the Florida sun and making your clients feel and look their best.
+You will be able to quickly renew your license and then get back to enjoying the Florida sun and making your clients feel and look their best.

 Hopefully, we have answered all the questions you have about how to renew your Florida cosmetology license or specialist registration.
 If you still have other questions, let us know.